 All distances are USATF certified (see maps below).
 They are also internationally certified by IAAF/AIMS.
 Tennessean winners in all distances will be submitted for inclusion in the Tennessee State ultra records here.
+A big shout out to the Tennessee record keeper, Buck Jones, for all his work to post and keep up with these.
 Will you set a Tennessee record?
 Maybe even a regional, national, or possibly an international record?
 Come find out!

 We’ll have a large course map posted at the Info area in the Pistol Corral at the school (There is a link to a downloadable version below).
 The course is a fairly flat, paved, generally eight foot wide greenway that is lit at nighttime.
 It meanders along the Pistol Creek (hence the name for the event), through Alcoa, by several small bodies of water, and over to Maryville's Bicentennial Greenbelt Park.
 It is a linear route approximately 5 miles long with a keyhole configuration at the southern end.
 All distances start at the new Alcoa High School (1205 Lodge Street, Alcoa, TN) and run south about 4.5 miles, then return to the start; then continue north around a half mile, then return to start.
-The Foothills Striders will be hosting the main aid station at the start/finish and the famous Woody Aid Station (612 LeBlanc Street, Maryville, TN) will be about a half mile from the end of the 4.5 mile southern section.
+The Foothills Striders will be hosting the main aid station at the start/finish and the "Near World Famous" Woody Aid Station (612 LeBlanc Street, Maryville, TN) will be about a half mile from the end of the 4.5 mile southern section.
 This means you'll pass an aid station every 1-4 miles on each loop.
-Those running the 50k will do this loop 3 times and the 100ker's 6 times.
-The 50 milers complete this loop 5 times, the hundo runners 10 times.

 There is less than 300’ of elevation change per loop.
 EASY! ☺